x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

 ### Office Online Server Design

-At a minimum, you will want to deploy an Office Online Server farm with at least two OOS nodes in each datacenter that hosts Exchange 2019 servers.
-Each Office Online Server should have 8 processor cores, 32GB of memory and at least 40GB of space dedicated for log files.
-Exchange 2019 Mailbox servers will rely on the OOS farm in their local datacenter to ensure the lowest possible latency when rendering file content to users.
+At a minimum, you will want to deploy an Office Online Server (OOS) farm with at least two OOS nodes in each datacenter that hosts Exchange 2019 servers.
+Each Office Online Server should have at least 8 processor cores, 32GB of memory and at least 40GB of space dedicated for log files.
+Exchange 2019 mailbox servers should be configured to rely on the local OOS farm in their datacenter to ensure the lowest possible latency and highest possible bandwidth between the servers to render file content to users.

 ## Summary

 Exchange Server 2019 continues to improve upon the investments introduced in previous versions of Exchange as well as introduces additional technologies originally invented for use in Office 365.

-By aligning with the Preferred Architecture you will take advantage of these changes to provide the best on-premises user experience possible and continue the tradition of having a highly reliable, predictable, and resilient Exchange deployment.
+By aligning with the Preferred Architecture you will take advantage of these changes and provide the best on-premises user experience possible.
+You will continue the tradition of having a highly reliable, predictable, and resilient Exchange deployment.